-Materiality measure Group Parent company Materiality for financial statements as a whole individually or in the aggregate, could reason efine materiality as the magnitude of misstatement in the financial statements that, dually or in the aggregate, could reasonably be expected to influence the economic ons of the users of these financial statements.
-We use materiality in determining the e, timing and extent of our audit work.
-Materiality threshold £310,000, which is 5% of the group's adjusted profit before tax (before share-based payments). before tax (before share- company's total assets at planning stage of Significant judgements In determining materiality, we made the following significant judgements: In determining materiality, we made the following significant judgements: made by auditor in determining the materiality Adjusted profit before tax was determined to be the most appropriate benchmark for the Group because in our view, it is most reflective of the underlying performance of the business and is of most interest to key stakeholders.
+Materiality measure Group Parent company Materiality for financial statements as a whole individually or in the aggregate, could reason e materiality as the magnitude of misstatement in the financial statements that, ly or in the aggregate, could reasonably be expected to influence the economic of the users of these financial statements.
+We use materiality in determining the ming and extent of our audit work.
+Materiality threshold £310,000, which is 5% of the group's adjusted profit before tax (before share-based payments). £171,000, which represents 1% of the parent company's total assets at planning stage of the audit.
+Significant judgements In determining materiality, we made the following significant judgements: In determining materiality, we made the following significant judgements: made by auditor in determining the materiality Adjusted profit before tax was determined to be the most appropriate benchmark for the Group because in our view, it is most reflective of the underlying performance of the business and is of most interest to key stakeholders.
 Total assets was considered the most appropriate benchmark because the parent company's purpose is to hold investments in its subsidiary companies and does not trade.
 Performance materiality used to drive the extent of our testing We set performance materiality at an amoun statements as a whole to reduce to an appro aggregate of uncorrected and undetected mi financial statements as a whole. priately low level the probability that the Performance materiality threshold £186,000, which is 60% of financial statement materiality. £102,600, which is 60% of financial statement materiality.
-Significant judgements made by auditor in determining the performance materiality Whether there were any significant adjustments made to the Group financial statements in prior years; Whether there were any significant control deficiencies identified in prior years Specific materiality We determine specific materiality for one or account balances or disclosures for which mis for the financial statements as a whole could economic decisions of users taken on the bas sstatements of lesser amounts than materiality reasonably be expected to influence the
+Significant judgements made by auditor in determining the performance materiality Whether there were any significant statements in prior years; g performance materiality, we considered the following: ther there were any significant adjustments made to the Group financial ements in prior years; ther there were any significant control deficiencies identified in prior years Specific materiality We determine specific materiality for one or account balances or disclosures for which mis for the financial statements as a whole could economic decisions of users taken on the bas reasonably be expected to influence the

-Materiality measure Group Parent company Specific materiality We dete We determined a lower level of specific materiality for the following areas: Directors remuneration; Share based payment charge; and Related party transactions Communication of misstatements to the audit committee We dete rmine a threshold for reporting ur nadjusted differences to the audit committee.
-Threshold for communication threshol and misstatements below that d that, in our view, warrant g on qualitative grounds. £8,550 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.
+Materiality measure Group Parent company Specific materiality We deter • • mined a lower level of specific ma Directors remuneration; Share based payment charge; and Related party transactions sed payment charge; and Communication of misstatements to the audit committee We deter termine a threshold for reporting unadjusted differences to the audit committee.
+Threshold for communication threshold and misstatements below that that, in our view, warrant on qualitative grounds. £8,550 and misstatements below that threshold that, in our view, warrant reporting on qualitative grounds.